hyperspy/rosettasciio/CONTRIBUTING.rst

     .. automodule:: rsciio.spamandeggs
        :members:

+The *docstrings* follow `Numpy docstring style <https://numpydoc.readthedocs.io>`_.
+The links to RosettaSciIO API and other Sphinx documented API are checked when building the documentation and broken links will raise warnings.
+In order to identify potential broken links during pull request review, the `Docs <https://github.com/hyperspy/rosettasciio/actions/workflows/docs.yml>`_ GitHub CI workflow is set to fail when the doc build raises warnings.

 ..
 Note ::
     It is advisable to clone the files of an existing plugin when initiating a new plugin.